The power of antioxidants

 In terms of skincare, I’d say you can use a moisturiser twice a day and you should be fine.
 It however depends which skin needs what product.
 Unfortunately, that’s a whole study and too much to discuss here.

 In terms of food, we need a daily minimum of 8000 to 11,000 antioxidant units a day in our food just to stay out of oxidative debt.
 However, that’s quite hard to calculate and I won’t do that to you.
 I think every healthy diet (like the Happy Healthy Brain diet) will contain enough, since it will contain lots of fruit, vegetables, nuts and vitamins to keep you healthy.
-Here you can read more about a general day of eating from me and was mentioned before, I drink lots of green tea, which is already a great start.
+In ‘A busy day following the Happy Healthy Brain Diet’ you can read more about a general day of eating from me.
+As mentioned before, I also drink lots of green tea, which is already a great start.

-Do you think about antioxidants when you think of your diet and/or skincare routine and what is your favourite way to get them?
+Do you think about antioxidants when you think of your diet and/or skincare routine?
+What is your favourite way to get them?
 If you liked this, please follow me on Instagram, Pinterest and Twitter.
 You can also subscribe on the right and get an email every time I upload!

 Lots of love,